ministryofjustice/analytical-platform/scripts/pagerduty/rota-to-slack/README.md

-# PagerDuty Slack On-Call
+# PagerDuty Rota to Slack

 This script:

-1. obtains the on-call user for the given schedule
+1. obtains the user for the given schedule

-1. gets the on-call user's Slack handle
+1. gets the user's Slack handle

 1. posts a message to the given Slack channel

-It is designed to be executed every morning by `.github/workflows/platform-pagerduty-on-call.yml`
+It is designed to be executed every morning by `.github/workflows/platform-pagerduty-rota-to-slack.yml`

 ## Adding a Team

-1. Add `pagerduty-schedule-id` and `slack-channel` to `.github/workflows/platform-pagerduty-on-call.yml`
+1. Add `pagerduty-schedule-id` and `slack-channel` to `.github/workflows/platform-pagerduty-rota-to-slack.yml`

-1. Invite `@PagerDuty On-Call` to `slack-channel`
+1. Invite `@PagerDuty Rota` to `slack-channel`

 ## Testing Locally
 <!-- markdownlint-disable MD013 -->